dranov/protocol-bugs-list/README.md

 *Proceedings of the twenty-sixth annual ACM symposium on Principles of distributed computing - PODC ’07*, ACM Press, 398–407.

+CLARKE, E.M., GRUMBERG, O., HIRAISHI, H., ET AL. 1993.
+[Verification of the futurebus+ cache coherence protocol](https://CHDL93.pdf). *Computer hardware description languages and their applications, proceedings of the 11th IFIP WG10.2 international conference on computer hardware description languages and their applications - CHDL ’93, sponsored by IFIP WG10.2 and in cooperation with IEEE COMPSOC, ottawa, ontario, canada, 26-28 april, 1993*, 15–30.

 DUAN, S., PEISERT, S., AND LEVITT, K.N.
 2015. [hBFT: Speculative Byzantine Fault Tolerance with Minimum Cost](https://doi.org/10.1109/TDSC.2014.2312331). *IEEE Transactions on